danielpacker/stats-rest-api/README.md

 * There is one REST conroller that defines the endpoints.
 * The Statistics singleton acts as a cache and statistics service.
 All data is static and access is synchronized for thread safety.
 * A list of DSS (DoubleSummaryStatistics) are maintained where the number of buckets are scaled up based on REFRESH_RATE_MS.
 This allows update and retrieval of statistics in O(1) time and space, as transaction are not stored, only summaries.
+Further, statistics calculations are done via scheduled tasks, so API requests never need to wait for number crunching.
 More about REFRESH_RATE_MS below.
 * Spring's @Schedule is used to update statistics every REFRESH_RATE_MS milliseconds.
 The class StatisticsTicker has a doTick() method which calls the update code in Statistics to refresh stats.
 * In tests, StatisticsTicker's doTick() is used to simulate a clock tick and Statistics.clear() is used to clear stats.
 * The Transaction and StatisticsView classes are POJO's, and StatisticsView is used for JSON in controller.